ton-blockchain/ton-connect/requests-responses.md

 **Wallet behaviour:**

 - If the payload is in the Text format, Wallet MUST show the content from the `text` field to the user with monospace font, without any formatting and with forced line breaks.
 User SHOULD scroll long message before signing.
-- If the payload is in the Binary or Cell format, Wallet MUST display a warning message informing that the content being signed is unknown.
+- If the payload is in the Binary format, Wallet MUST display a warning message informing that the content being signed is unknown.
 - If the payload is in the Cell format, Wallet CAN parse TL-B scheme from the `schema` field and verify payload using this scheme.
 Otherwise, Wallet MUST display a warning message informing that the content being signed is unknown.
     - If the `schema` contains unparseable data, Wallet MUST display a warning message informing that the content being signed is unknown.
     - If the data in the `cell` field cannot be parsed using the provided TL-B sheme, Wallet MUST display a warning message informing that the content being signed is unknown.